 There are a few simple steps you can take to protect the your wastewater system, the environment, and help minimise future costs to ratepayers

 - Take all reasonable care to avoid damaging public wastewater pipes which pass through your property.
 Make sure we can get quick and clear access to these pipes in case we need to repair them.

 - Don't plant any trees or shrubs on your property within 1.5 metres of buried wastewater pipelines.

-- Don't discharge your rain water straight into the wastewater system.
-We provide separate systems for stormwater disposal.
-When stormwater flows into our wastewater system, this can cause the system to quickly become overloaded, and can lead to sewage overflows.
+- Don't discharge your rain water straight into the wastewater system - we provide separate systems for stormwater disposal.
+When stormwater flows into our wastewater system it can quickly become overloaded.
+This can lead to sewage overflows.

 - Keep your wastewater drainage system in good condition and make sure it meets the requirements of the New Zealand Building Code.
 This will minimise the likelihood of health risks to anyone using your property.

 - Don't discharge motor oil, fuels, solvents or highly toxic substances into the wastewater system.
 Contact us if you need to deal with toxic wastes.

 - Let us know first if you plan to discharge liquid wastes from commercial or industrial processes to the wastewater system.
 We'll check and let you know if you need to get a trade waste consent (licence).